 The prophet Zechariah faced a seemingly hopeless situation.
 After Persia’s conquest of Babylon, Cyrus the Great decreed that Jewish exiles there could return to Judah to rebuild the Temple.
 Only a small portion of the exiles did so; many intermarried.
 They built an altar, but local tribes prevented the reconstruction of the rest of the ruined Temple.
 Zechariah and his prophetic contemporaries sought to reignite the returnees’ passion for God’s presence, the Temple, and a prosperous commonwealth led by men sanctioned and inspired by God.

-The Haftarah opens with Zechariah telling the people to rejoice, as God’s presence is returning to Judah, the “Holy Land.”
-Zechariah then has a vision about a High Priest, Joshua, a “firebrand plucked from the fire” - an inspiring remnant of the Temple’s destruction.
-Joshua is cleansed of sin in a heavenly tribunal, then dressed as a purified High Priest; by following God's righteous ways, he will worship, judge, and lead as a true, angelic priest.
+The Haftarah opens as Zechariah tells the people to rejoice, as God’s presence is returning to Judah, the “Holy Land.”
+All is hushed as God rouses to act from above.
+Zechariah’s next vision concerns a High Priest, Joshua, a “firebrand plucked from the fire” - an inspiring remnant from the Temple’s destruction.
+Joshua is cleansed of sin in a heavenly tribunal, then dressed as a purified High Priest; by following God's righteous ways, he will lead as a true, angelic priest.
 At the same time, God will bring forth a “shoot” (3:8) to govern Judah- Zerubbabel, a descendant of the penultimate Davidic king, Jechoniah; a mysterious seven-eyed stone cleanses the Land of sin.

 Zechariah next envisions an expanded version of Parashah’s menorah.
 It is surrounded by two olive branches and has seven branches, each with seven lights.
 The two olive branches represent olive oil (4:12) to anoint and legitimize Judah’s religious (Joshua) and governing (Zerubbabel) leaders who will bring a prosperous, righteous peace to the Land.
 The Haftarah concludes with a reassuring flourish: despite lacking military might, Zerubbabel will rebuild the Temple (where Joshua and priests will serve) by the divine Spirit and mountain-moving might God granted him.